 - 6. Change the font size to 22 pt; resize the text box, if necessary. - 7.
 Change the font color to Light Gray, Background 2, Darker 50%.

-Later you will add page color, and removing the text box's white fill background and its outline will make the text box blend in better. - 8.
-Change the Shape Fill to No Fill and change the Shape Outline to No Outline. - 9.
-Position the insertion point a bit below the text box; then, insert the Driver.jpg file from your Word Chapter 4 folder. - 10.
-While maintaining the picture's proportions, resize the picture to about 21⁄2" wide. - 11.
+Later you will add page color, and removing the text box's white fill background and its outline will make the text box blend in better.

+- 8. Change the Shape Fill to No Fill and change the Shape Outline to No Outline. - Position the insertion point a bit below the text box; then, insert Driver.jpg from your Word Chapter 4 folder. - 10.
+While maintaining the picture's proportions, resize the picture to about 2/2" wide. - 11.
 Click the Layout Options smart tag and choose In Front of Text.
 Then center the picture between the margins.

 - 12. With the picture selected, click Center Shadow Rectangle in the Picture Styles gallery. - 13.
 Position the insertion point just below the picture and click Wave in the Stars and Banners category of the Shapes gallery. - 14.
-Draw the shape about 41⁄2" wide and 1" tall, type Book Now! in the shape, and change the font size to 36 pt. - 15.
-With the shape selected, choose Drawing Tools \rightarrow Format \rightarrow Shape Styles \rightarrow Shape Fill \rightarrow Gray, Accent 3. - 16.
+Draw the shape about 4/2" wide and 1" tall, type Book Now! in the shape, and change the font size to 36 pt. - 15.
+With the shape selected, choose Drawing Tools→Format→Shape Styles→Shape Fill→ Gray, Accent 3. - 16.
 Change the shape outline to White, Background 1. - 17.
 Position the insertion point a bit below the shape. - 18.
-Choose Insert-Illustrations-SmartArt, and in the List category, choose Vertical Box List. - 19.
+Choose Insert -> Illustrations -> SmartArt, and in the List category, choose Vertical Box List. - 19.
 While maintaining its proportions, resize the shape to about 3" wide. - 20.
 Click the Layout Options smart tag, choose In Front of Text, and then select all three blue shapes. - 21.
 Choose SmartArt Tools-Format-Shape Styles-Shape Fill and then choose Gray, Accent 3. - 22.
-Select all three white rectangles and choose the same color for the Shape Outline \square . - 23.
-Center the SmartArt between the margins at the bottom of the page and then type the following in the three [Text] areas: - 100 award miles per day - 125 bonus miles per day - 150 miles for booking with us - 24.
-Click elsewhere to deselect, then zoom out to a full page view and, if needed, arrange the objects so they are well-balanced and centered on the page, and then zoom back to 100%.
+Select all three white rectangles and choose the same color for the Shape Outline 🧾. - 23.
+Center the SmartArt between the margins at the bottom of the page and then type the following in the three [Text] areas: